yangwu1227/text-summarizer-api/project/docs/index.md

 ## Database Migrations

-The database migrations are managed using [aerich](https://github.com/tortoise/aerich), which is a tool for [Tortoise-ORM](https://github.com/tortoise/tortoise-orm).
+The database migrations are managed using [aerich](https://github.com/tortoise/aerich), which is a tool specifically designed for [Tortoise-ORM](https://github.com/tortoise/tortoise-orm).

+### First Time Setup

-### Configuration
+#### Configuration

-To set up the initiation config file and generate the root migrate location:
+To set up the initial config file and generate the root migrate location:

 ```bash
 $ docker exec <service-name> aerich init -t app.db.TORTOISE_ORM
 ```

 The `-t` flag specifies the module path to the Tortoise-ORM settings inside the `app.db` module.
+This will add a `tool.aerich` section to the `pyproject.toml` file.

-### Initialize Database
+#### Initialize Database

 To initialize the database: